 The unprotected database was hosted on an Elasticsearch server.

 If you thought “Collections #2-5” was the world’s largest data dump with 2.2 billion accounts think again.
-On 16th March an Elasticsearch database reportedly owned by the UK-based cyber security firm Keepnet Labs containing over five billion records was exposed online.
+On 16th March an Elasticsearch database reportedly owned by a Cambridge, England-based cybersecurity firm containing over five billion records was exposed online.

 According to Diachenko, the data was left unprotected in a “well-structured” form and included a treasure trove of valuable records including leaked passwords (hashed and plain text), hashtypes, email domains, and email addresses, leak dates, and leak sources.